Skip to main content

 Setting Up a Custom Domain

-It's super simple to set up a custom domain for your HelpDocs, but if you're not comfortable with DNS and CNAMEs, forward this article to your developers.
+Setting up a custom domain is super simple.
+But if DNS and CNAMEs aren't your thing, forward this article to your developers.

 Setting up your custom domain

-Your CNAME should point to domains.helpdocs.io, exactly as written.
-Don't substitute in your HelpDocs subdomain.
+Your CNAME should point to domains.helpdocs.io exactly as written.
+Don't substitute your HelpDocs subdomain.

-If you use Cloudflare for DNS your record should be grey-clouded, with the proxy turned off.
-Orange clouding your record could cause issues
+Using Cloudflare for DNS?
+Your record should be grey-clouded with the proxy turned off.
+Orange clouding can cause issues.

-1. Make sure your custom domain is already working non-SSL
+1. Make sure your custom domain works without SSL first

 2. Head to Settings > General

-3. Next to Custom Domain, click on Request SSL
+3. Next to Custom Domain, click Request SSL

-If your certificate still isn't appearing when you visit your docs after several hours contact support and we can help you debug 🐛
+If your certificate doesn't appear after several hours, contact support and we'll help you debug 🐛

-5. If the SSL was successful the Request SSL button will disappear and you'll see https:// in the prefix of the field
+5. Once SSL is working, the Request SSL button will disappear.
+You'll see https:// in the domain field prefix

-You'll need to add letsencrypt.org to your CAA record if you have one.
+Got CAA records?
+You'll need to add letsencrypt.org to your CAA record.

 1. Enter your custom domain in HelpDocs Settings > General and hit Save

-2. Switch the CNAME on your domain to point to domains.helpdocs.io (exactly as written, not replacing for your subdomain)
+2. Update your domain's CNAME to point to domains.helpdocs.io (exactly as written, don't use your HelpDocs subdomain)

-3. Wait for your custom domain to show HelpDocs when you access it
+3. Wait for your custom domain to show HelpDocs content

-4. Optional: Generate an SSL certificate for your domain in Settings > General by hitting the Request SSL button
+4. Optional: Generate an SSL certificate in Settings > General by clicking Request SSL

-To keep existing links working, you'll need to set up redirects.
-If you've used one of our migrators we'll do this for you.
+Want to keep existing links working?
+You'll need to set up redirects.
+If you used one of our migrators, we'll handle this for you.

 What did you think of this doc?